mtl-brainhack-school-2018/violainemp/README.md

 # Goals

-1. Convert my data from DICOM to BIDS
+1. Convert my data from DICOM to BIDS (DONE)

-      1.1 DICOM2bids
+      1.1 DICOM2bids (DONE)
+1.UPDATE Learn how to use niak on compute canada

 2. Be able to use Niak and fMRI prep